Making Chintan Upadhyay sleep on floor is equal to third-degree: Lawyer

-Just days after Chintan Upadhyay’s lawyers filed an application alleging torture, his defence yesterday cited the artist’s back problems and told the court that making him sleep on the ground was tantamount to third-degree torture
+Just days after Chintan Upadhyay's lawyers filed an application alleging torture, his defence cited artist’s back problems, told court that making him sleep on the ground was tantamount to third-degree torture

 Yesterday, as the Metropolitan Magistrate Court extended the police custody of artist Chintan Upadhyay in connection with the murder of his wife Hema and her lawyer, the defence complained that Chintan was being subjected to third-degree torture as he was forced to sleep on the floor.
 While Chintan’s custody was extended to January 4, his application for home food and medical aid for backache was rejected by the court.

 Chintan Upadhyay being taken to court by the police yesterday, where his custody was extended to January 4.
 Pic/Sameer Markande

 In addition, the prosecution also filed an application to conduct a narco analysis test on Chintan.
 A hearing will be held to decide this matter on Monday, which is when the final extension of the artist’s police custody will expire.

 The prosecution argued that longer custody was required for the artist as they were investigating several leads.
 First, the prosecution alleged that Chintan had met the other accused just two days before the double murder took place.
 Second, investigators have recovered the sedative used to smother Hema and her lawyer Harish Bhambhani on December 11.
 The chemical had been bought from a Bangalore man, and the cops are now trying to ascertain whether Chintan has any connection with the man.

 In addition, the police also seized a few sketches, a diary, an iPad, a portable hard disk, pen drive and memory card during a search of Chintan’s Delhi residence.
 Sources said the sketches and the diary have raised the suspicions of the cops.